 - Renewable Energy

 - Permitting and Environmental

-- Clean Air Act, Clean Water Act, and State Equivalents
+- Clean Air Act, Clean Water Act (Federal and State)

 - Climate Change